jcosborn/qex/INSTALL.md

 `<configure>` is the configure script, including path, in the QEX source directory.

+The default `simd:"auto"` asks the C compiler which intrinsics the build flags enable, for example through `-march=native`, so `simd:` is only needed for a specific setting.

 ### AXV2 using mpicc/mpicxx set to use gcc

 ```